esadek/esadek.github.io/src/content/blog/learn-ml.md

 ---
 title: Learn Machine Learning
-description: A collection of the best free lecure series and books on machine learning.
+description: A collection of the best free lecture series and books on machine learning.
 date: 2023-07-04
 ---